Artist: Anselm Kiefer (German, born Donaueschingen, 1945)

-Watercolor, gouache, and graphite pencil on joined paper
+Medium: Watercolor, gouache, and graphite on joined paper

 In 1969, near the end of his studies at the Art Academy in Karlsruhe, Germany, Kiefer staged photographs of himself in paramilitary costumes at various monuments or Romantic-style landscapes throughout Western Europe-in Switzerland, Italy, or the south of France.
-Wearing jodhpurs and boots or a dark green coat, Kiefer reenacted the Nazi salute-the Heil Hitler, which is, by nature of Kiefer's own Germanness and by the horrendous history such a gesture evoked, a highly provocative subject.
+Wearing jodhpurs and boots or a dark green coat, Kiefer re-enacted the Nazi salute-the Heil Hitler that was, by nature of Kiefer's own Germanness and by the horrendous history such a gesture evoked, a highly provocative subject.